Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Experiment

 \subsection{Main Results (RQ1)}

 We conducted an extensive evaluation of our proposed \model and the baseline methods on three datasets to assess the model's performance under diverse recommendation scenarios.
-The experiment results for rating prediction, direct recommendation, and sequential recommendation are shown in Table \ref{tab:t2}, Table \ref{tab:t3}, and Table \ref{tab:t1}, respectively.
-We have the following key observations.
+The experiment results for \lsc{direct recommendation, sequential recommendation, and rating prediction are shown in Table \ref{tab:t2}, Table \ref{tab:t3}, and Table \ref{tab:t1}, respectively.} We have the following key observations.

-\begin{itemize}[leftmargin=*] \item \model~consistently outperforms baseline methods in almost all scenarios, with particularly significant improvements observed in the direct recommendation task.
+\begin{itemize}[leftmargin=*] \item \lsc{As shown in Table \ref{tab:t2}, }\model~consistently outperforms baseline methods in almost all scenarios, with particularly significant improvements observed in the direct recommendation task.
 Moreover, our findings reveal that direct instruction fine-tuning LLMs for recommendation tasks does not consistently yield promising performance.
-These results highlight the effectiveness of integrating LLMs into conventional recommendation models, underscoring the importance of incorporating the mechanism that utilizes instruction-tuned LLM to mutually augment and adaptively aggregate with conventional recommendation models. \item In the scenario of the rating prediction task, while the instruction-tuned LLaMA model significantly underperforms when compared to conventional recommendation models, integrating the LLM yields a marked performance improvement.
+These results highlight the effectiveness of integrating LLMs into conventional recommendation models, underscoring the importance of incorporating the mechanism that utilizes instruction-tuned LLM to mutually augment and adaptively aggregate with conventional recommendation models. \lsc{ \item We observe a performance decline when dealing with a larger number of candidates (i.e., $ k $) in direct and sequential recommendation scenario, as the improvement for $ k=5 $ is usually less than for $ k=3 $.
+This suggests a limitation of the LLM, where ranking and recommending the correct items become more challenging as the candidate pool increases.
+This cause the performance drops in some cases. } { This may be attributed to the “lost-in-the-middle” problem \cite{liu2024lost}, where LLMs tend to focus more on the beginning and ending of sequences while neglecting the middle portion.
+This behavior contributes to a decline in performance as the size of the candidate set increases.
+Besides, larger candidate sets inherently increase the complexity of the task, requiring the model to distribute its attention across more options.
+Smaller or less powerful LLMs may struggle to maintain this balance, leading to reduced performance.
+To address this issue, we propose several possible remedies.
+First, employing more powerful LLMs can help mitigate the problems associated with larger candidate sets, as these models are better equipped to handle longer sequences.
+Second, Splitting large candidate sets into smaller subsets (e.g., partitioning large $k$ into smaller chunks) and aggregating the results can help the model maintain focus and improve accuracy for higher $k$ values. } \item In the scenario of the rating prediction task in Table~\ref{tab:t1}, while the instruction-tuned LLaMA model significantly underperforms when compared to conventional recommendation models, integrating the LLM yields a marked performance improvement.
 This suggests that the LLM and conventional recommendation models learn distinct aspects of information.
 Consequently, integrating the LLM with conventional recommendation models could enhance recommendation performance.